allenkaykay12/allenkaykay12.github.io/_posts/2023-10-26-assignment2.md

 ## *Distinctive words from the three cultures*

+>Comparison betweeen Western and African perspectives

 From all the analysis and interpretation of the data, it is clear that culture influences the way that people experience and think about emotions.
 In this part, I will then focus on identifying the most distinctive words in each culture's language for expressing emotions.
 In comparing the Western and African cultures, the use of the word depression seems to be common to both cultures.
 However, it was interesting to note that even though both cultures view depression as an illness, this word is more common in African culture compared to Western culture.
 This was interesting to me because it challenges the assumption that Western cultures perceive depression as an illness; thus, my assumption was that illness would be more common in Western culture.
 The word disease is commonly used in Western culture, and perhaps it could be that illness and disease are used interchangeably.
 Additionally, it could be the fact that the text from Western culture was smaller compared to the one from African culture, leading to a limited representation of the overall perception of depression in Western culture.

 In addition to that, in Western culture, we can see that words such as sleep, anxiety, and failure are commonly associated with depression, which aligns with the medical understanding of the illness.
 However, in African culture, words like healers, individual and cultural—are associated with depression, highlighting the emphasis on societal and spiritual aspects of healing.
 This cultural difference in language and perception may provide a more holistic understanding of depression that goes beyond the medical approach present in Western culture.

+>Comparison betweeen Western and Buddhist perspectives

+Looking at the plot of Western culture against Buddhist culture, it is clear that there are significant differences in the way depression is perceived and treated.
+In Western culture, depression is often seen as a medical condition that requires medication and therapy, while in Buddhist culture, it is viewed as a result of spiritual imbalance and can be addressed through meditation and mindfulness practices.
+It is evident that the word depression is more frequently used in western text than in Buddhist perspective text.
+The western text uses words like illness, disease, and hospital that are commonly associated with depression, emphasizing its medical nature.
+In contrast, Buddhist text uses terms like suffering, change, accepting when talking about depression, highlighting the spiritual aspect of healing.

 <img src="/assets/images/distinctivewords.png" style="zoom:50%;" />